-- Work alongside social workers to ensure that each looked after child has a current Personal Education Plan in place. - Provide a climate of acceptance and challenge negative stereotypes. - Ensure all children who are looked after have the same opportunities to participate fully in the National Curriculum, careers guidance, extra-curricular activities, work experience, and enjoy the school experience fully in line with corporate parenting principles. - Ensure discretion when addressing a child's care status and ensure there is sensitivity to the background of children who are looked after, especially surrounding work on family. - Ensure the designated teacher is provided with regular training, and that they cascade this training to school staff as appropriate. - Seek to review all academy policies regularly in the light of local Social Inclusion guidance, Special Educational Needs Legislation, and joint Department for Education and Skills / Department of Health guidance on The Education of Children in Public Care. - Ensure that a clear protocol for sharing of information will be followed both within school and with outside agencies. - Endeavour to support all looked after children educated in this academy to achieve to their fullest possible academic potential.
+- Work alongside social workers to ensure that each looked after child has a current Personal Education Plan in place. - Provide a climate of acceptance and challenge negative stereotypes. - Ensure all children in care and children previously in care have the same opportunities to participate fully in the National Curriculum, careers guidance, extra-curricular activities, work experience, and enjoy the school experience fully in line with corporate parenting principles. - Ensure discretion when addressing a child's care status and ensure there is sensitivity to the background of children in care and children previously in care, especially surrounding work on family. - Ensure the designated teacher is provided with regular training, and that they cascade this training to school staff as appropriate. - Seek to review all academy policies regularly in the light of local Social Inclusion guidance, Special Educational Needs Legislation, and joint Department for Education and Skills / Department of Health guidance on The Education of Children in Public Care. - Ensure that a clear protocol for sharing of information will be followed both within school and with outside agencies. - Endeavour to support all children in care and children previously in care educated in this academy to achieve to their fullest possible academic potential.